Becoming an Auto Mechanic or Automotive Technician in Rhode Island

 |Region||Total Employed||Mean Hourly Wage||Mean Annual Salary|

-Popular Programs in Rhode Island
+Auto Mechanic Schools in Rhode Island

 Rhode Island and neighboring states have a steady list of secondary schools, community colleges and universities that prepare students for a rewarding career in the automotive field.
 Though the following information is current at the time of this writing, parents and students are advised to contact NATEF and their chosen school or university for any updates.